datacarpentry/python-socialsci/episodes/02-basics.md

 ## String functions

 There are a variety of Python functions available for use with strings.
 In Python a string is an object.
-An object put simply is something which has `data`, in the case of our string it is the contents of the string and `methods`. `methods` is just another way of saying `functions`.
+An object put simply is something which has `data`, in the case of our string it is the contents of the string and `methods`. `methods` is another way of saying `functions`.

 Although `methods` and `functions` are very similar in practice, there is a difference in the way you call them.